angeliquecd/finalsystems/README.md

 9. Exiting the program will not delete the library

 Bugs:
 1. After you delete the library, you can't repopulate it.
-You must exit and start the program again.
+Repopulating it gives a seg fault.
 2. There are warnings after compiling, but they don't seem to affect the running of the program